School of Business Internship Guidelines

-• An internship is not intended to merely give a student academic credit for work being performed.
-An internship is designed to integrate a student’s academic studies with practical work experience in a professional environment.
+An internship credit in the School of Business is not intended to merely give a student academic credit for work being performed.
+An internship is designed to integrate a student's academic studies with practical work experience in a professional environment.
 Through these kind of experiences, students are provided an opportunity to enhance their academic knowledge, their personal development, and their professional preparation.
-Please read and be familiar with the content of SUU Policy 6.3 Internships.
+Please read and be familiar with the content of SUU Policy 6.3 Internships and refer to the centralized SUU Internships information.

 • Students are responsible for locating their own internship.
 The School of Business does not locate internships for students.
 The internship Credit Application is used to approve an internship, already found, for academic credit.
 This application is NOT used to apply for internships.